-After obtaining the approval of the local ethics committee (Erzurum Faculty of Medicine Scientific Research Ethics Committee 2023/04-45), cases carrying or suspected of carrying drugs in their bodies brought to the emergency department of Erzurum City Hospital between January 2020 and July 2023, were retrospectively analyzed through hospital information management system.
-We retrospectively reviewed the patients who were brought by law enforcement officers to a third-level emergency department between January 2020 and July 2023 with the suspicion of carrying drugs in their bodies.
+After obtaining the approval of the local ethics committee (Erzurum Faculty of Medicine Scientific Research Ethics Committee, decision number: 45, date: 16.08.2023), cases carrying or suspected of carrying drugs in their bodies brought to the emergency department of Erzurum City Hospital between January 2020 and July 2023 were retrospectively analyzed using the hospital information management system.

+We retrospectively reviewed patients who were brought by law enforcement officers to a third-level emergency department between January 2020 and July 2023 with the suspicion of carrying drugs in their bodies.

-Electronic medical records, imaging files, clinical, laboratory, radiological data, consultation notes and applied treatments of the cases were accessed from the hospital archive.
-Demographic characteristics (age, gender, nationality) and vital signs of all cases were recorded.
+Electronic medical records, imaging files, clinical, laboratory, and radiological data, consultation notes, and applied treatments of the cases were accessed from the hospital archive.
+Demographic characteristics (age, gender, nationality) and vital signs of all patients were recorded.

 Photographs of Case 1 taken during surgery were obtained from the general surgeon.
 Radiological images were obtained from the hospital information management system.
-Again, the number of packages carried by these people, package features, types and quantities of substances were obtained with permission from the Erzurum Police Department Narcotics Office.
+The number of packages carried by these people, package features, and types and quantities of substances were obtained with permission from the Erzurum Police Department Narcotics Office.

-Since the data of 21 patients were obtained from patient files, informed consent form was not used.
-Informed consent was obtained from the patient belonging to Case 1.
+Because the data of 21 patients were obtained from patient files, an informed consent form was not used.
+Informed consent was obtained from the patient in Case 1.